7 Celiac disease Stool changes (With Poop Color and Form Picture Chart)

 After starting a gluten-free diet, the stool odor dramatically improves and may return to normal.

-The foul smell of the stool may pass through periods of exacerbations depending on the types and the number of foods you eat.
+The foul smell of the stool may pass through periods of exacerbation depending on the types and the number of foods you eat.

 Also, note that a temporary foul-smelling loose stool for a few days or weeks is often a sign of infection.
 Celiac disease causes PERSISTENT foul-smelling stools.